-- 1. Enter the user menu and press in turn $\P{wxyz}$ $\P$ . - 2.
-Enter two digits to define the test duration (e.g. if the time is to be 5 minutes, press in turn and and he had not be 15 minutes), and then press # 1.
-The LEDs designated by the numbers of zones you can test will start flashing. - 3.
+- 1. Enter the user menu and press in turn \P{wxyz} \P - 2.
+Enter two digits to define the test duration (e.g. if the time is to be 5 minutes, press in turn and fixed-the test may last from 1 to 15 minutes), and then press # .
+The LEDs designated by the numbers of zones you can test will start blinking. - 3.
 Violate the selected zones (e.g. walking through the area supervised by the motion detector or opening the window supervised by the magnetic contact).
 The keypad should inform you that the zone has been violated (the LED designated by the zone number will go on steady).
-Information on the violation will be presented until the zone test is terminated. - 4.
-The test will be terminated automatically after the defined time has elapsed.
-You can terminate it earlier by pressing \\ •.
+Information on the violation will be presented until the zone test is terminated.

+4. The test will be terminated automatically after the defined time has elapsed.
+You can terminate it earlier by pressing \ddot.